kairos coffee shops dubai

 Al Quoz; tomandserg.com, @tomandserg

-Part cool coffee shop, part cocktail bar, part bookshop, part co-working space and part hip after-work hangout, Lulu & The Beanstalk is one of the city’s newest independent venues.
-Located in ICD Brookfield Place, the concept is the baby of two filmmaker sisters Wafa Tajdin and Amirah Tajdin, whose love for storytelling (and their grandmother Lulu) has resulted in a whimsical, fairytale-esque spot complete with soaring bookshelves (home to over 1,000 books), undulating sofas and plenty of cosy corners.
-Come in the day for killer coffee, matcha, avocado toast, vegan Reubens, and an AED80 business lunch, or in the evening for sharing platters, cocktails and small-batch organic grapes and artisan hops.
+Part cool coffee shop, part cocktail bar, part bookshop and part co-working space, Lulu & The Beanstalk is one of the city’s newest independent venues.
+Located in ICD Brookfield Place, the concept is the baby of two filmmaker sisters Wafa Tajdin and Amirah Tajdin, whose love for storytelling (and their grandmother Lulu) has resulted in a whimsical spot complete with soaring bookshelves (home to over 1,000 books), undulating sofas and plenty of cosy corners.
+Come in the day for great coffee, matcha, avocado toast, vegan Reubens, and an AED80 business lunch, or in the evening for sharing platters, cocktails and small-batch organic grapes and artisan hops.
 A no-laptops after 6pm policy, shift in mood lighting and a carefully curated soundtrack make this just as much a spot for the day as the evening.

 ICD Brookfield Place, DIFC; lulusbean.com, @lulus.bean